- Are You Drinking Enough Water? HOT

 - Water the key to beautiful skin & hair

 Water is a vital element in each of our lives.
-Not only is it essential to our health, but we also use it for numerous household tasks.
-Every day we use water for cooking, bathing, and cleaning, and drinking; but how often do we think about its source?
+Not only is it essential to our health, but also we use it for numerous household tasks.
+Every day we use water for cooking, bathing, cleaning, and drinking; but how often do we think about its source?

 Where does our water come from?
 How is it treated?
 How do we know it is safe to drink?
 To answer these questions, it's important to go back to the basics.
 There are two main sources of water: surface water and groundwater.
 Surface Water is found in lakes, rivers, and reservoirs.
 Groundwater lies under the surface of the land, where it travels through and fills openings in the rocks.
 The rocks that store and transmit groundwater are called aquifers.
 Groundwater must be pumped from an aquifer to the earth's surface for use.

-Consumers receive their water from one of two sources: a private well, or a community water system.
+Consumers receive their water from one of two sources: a private well, or a city water system.
 A household well pumps groundwater for household use.
-The source of a community water system may be either surface water or groundwater.
+The source of a city water system may be either surface water or groundwater.

 Private Household Wells

-Since the well owner is primarily responsible for the water, it is important to know what poses a threat to the well and the groundwater which is its source.
-A variety of sources can cause well water to become contaminated.
+Since the good owner is primarily responsible for the water, it is important to know what poses a threat to the well and the groundwater which is its source.
+Well, water can become contaminated through a variety of sources.

-Several contaminants occur in nature that may present a health risk if they are found in drinking water.
-They include bacteria, viruses, uranium, radium, nitrate, arsenic, chromium and fluoride.
-Many of these contaminants are naturally present in rock formations, and consequently end up in the water supply.
+Some contaminants occur in nature that may present a health risk if they are found in drinking water.
+These contaminants include bacteria, viruses, uranium, radium, nitrate, arsenic, chromium, and fluoride.
+Many of these contaminants are naturally present in rock formations, and consequently, end up in the water supply.

-Other sources of contamination are a result of human activity such as manufacturing or agriculture, or individual misuse.
+Other sources of contamination are a result of human activities such as manufacturing, agriculture, or individual misuse.
 The following activities may cause harmful chemicals to enter the well water owner's water supply.